Wilton-Fijenoord: Cooperation in design

-A notorious problem for the Dutch yards before the Second World War, was the lack of design capabilities.
+A notorious problem of the Dutch shipyards before the Second World War, was the lack of design capabilities.
 Accordingly, Wilton-Fijenoord had to buy the vessel designs from independent design companies and developed only the detailed structures.
 By a cartel agreement, four Dutch yards including Wilton-Fijenoord formed a joint design office in 1935.
 As a contractor, the yard contributed mainly its expertise in organizing the construction of ships.

 Another cooperation in design was that between Fijenoord and the IVS or NV Ingenieurskantoor voor Scheepsbouw.
 The IVS was deeply involved in the design of De Ruyter, and so the similarity in appearance between the s and De Ruyter is explained.

 World War II

+After the German invasion in May 1940, the board of Wilton-Fijenoord consisted of W. Wilton, C.H.
+Teschmacher, ir.
+J.H.H.
+Verloop, and Mr. Kanter.
+Mr. Kanter soon quit citing health reasons, and Verloop was in the United States.
+The remaining board members found themselves in a very difficult position.
+They headed a company that built warships and owned floating dry docks that could be used to maintain and repair major warships.
+The board was also responsible for 4,200 employees.
+It resulted in a kind of give and take policy whereby the company collaborated, but meanwhile sabotaged the results.

-During World War II Wilton-Fijenoord completed the submarine O 25.
+During the War Wilton-Fijenoord completed the submarine O 25, which had been launched a few days before the war.
 She would serve in the German Kriegsmarine as and actually sink an Allied ship.
 During the war Fijenoord would also launch the cruiser later named De Ruyter, but known at that moment as KH 1 (Kreuzer Holland 1).

-The dry docks of the company were severely bombarded by the allies, and were almost broken up by the Germans.
-Next the machinery of the factory was plundered, especially late in the war.
+The shipyard was severely bombarded by the allied airforce.
+The bombardments focused on the large dry docks.
+The 46,000 tons Pola Drydock ('drydock 4') was damaged so severely that the Germans almost decided to break it up.
+The 20,000 tons 'drydock 5' became unusable and was towed to the Waalhaven.
+In the second half of 1943, the occupier began to plunder the assets of the shipyard, moving the machinery and tools to Germany.
+In November 1944, many of its employees were taken to work Germany.